zcemycl/TF2DeepFloorplan/README.md

 git fetch origin
 git checkout xx-features
 ```
+4. Stage your files, Commit and Push to branch.
-4. After push, merge, pull request, the issue is solved and the branch is deleted.
+5. After pull and merge requests, the issue is solved and the branch is deleted.
 You can,
 ```
 git checkout main
 git pull